UMCUGenetics/sarek_ubec/sarek_ubec_documentation/README.md

 # Sarek Installation and Documentation
-Installation and setup documents for sarek pipeline
+Installation and setup documents for sarek pipeline.
+Also describes changes made to the standard sarek pipeline:
+* Change ControlFREEC behavior to work on bam files instead of mpileup
+* Add customVCF annotation functionality
+* More robust handling of custom genome names and content (incl singuliarty images)
+* Minor bugfixes/changes

 ## Introduction
 Sarek is a pipeline built in Nextflow designed to detect variants on whole genome or targeted sequencing data.
 Sarek can also handle tumor/normal pairs…